albertomh/albertomh.com/README.md

 # <a href="https://www.albertomh.com" target="_blank">albertomh.com</a>

 My personal site - an 11ty static site deployed on Cloudflare Pages.
+Uses Bootstrap 5.

 ## Develop
 Uses Parcel as its bundler.
 Parcel is also responsible for transpiling SCSS to CSS.
 Serve locally with `npm run dev`.

-## Build
+### Build
 Build with `npm run build`.